Nishant-Joshi-Bose/Product-Docker/test/ProductController/MemTest/README.md

 #### Pre-test Setup

 Before running the memory tests in this directory, the following must be done first:
 1. You must have a Madrid/Gigya account.
-If you don't already have one, create one through Madrid.
+If you do not already have one, create one through Madrid.
-2. Put the account and Professor dut on the INTEGRATION environment here: https://ingress-platform.live-aws-useast1.bose.io/dev/svc-cloudops/prod/cloudops-service/manageatp
+2. Put the Gigya account and Professor under test on the INTEGRATION environment here: https://ingress-platform.live-aws-useast1.bose.io/dev/svc-cloudops/prod/cloudops-service/manageatp
-3. Set up the Professor on that Madrid account
+3. Set up the Professor on that account using the Madrid app
-4. Configure iHeart radio as an MSP through Madrid (You will need an iHeart Radio account)
+4. Configure iHeart radio as an MSP through Madrid (You will need an iHeart Radio account) and make sure it plays on the Professor
-5. Set Kiss 108 as a preset for the 6 preset slots once out-of-box setup is done
+5. Set Kiss 108 as a preset for the 6 preset slots

 #### Test Setup

 Fields in conf_memoryConsumption.py with "SET ME" need to be specified before running the tests.

-'Device_Param': 'SEND_TO' - Put in an email to send memory results to
+__'Device_Param': 'SEND_TO'__ - Put in an email to send memory results to

-'Gigya_Account': 'Email' - Email for the Madird/Gigya account the Professor is on
+__'Gigya_Account': 'Email'__ - Email for the Madird/Gigya account the Professor is on

-'Gigya_Account': 'Password' - Password for the Madird/Gigya account
+__'Gigya_Account': 'Password'__ - Password for the Madird/Gigya account

-'Source_Data': 'sourceAccount' - Do the following:
+__'Source_Data': 'sourceAccount'__ - Do the following:
 1. On Linux, run the commands:
 ```
 adb shell ifconfig # Take note of the IP address of your Professor
-google-chrome --ignore-certificate-errors --disable-b-security --user-data-dir # You will need to download Google Chrome to run this
+google-chrome --ignore-certificate-errors --disable-b-security --user-data-dir # You will Google Chrome to run this
 ```
 2. Copy/Paste this URL into Chrome and plug in your Professor's IP address: file:///scratch/bose-web-test-page/index.html?<IP Address>
-3. Press "ACCOUNT LOGIN" and log into your Madrid account
+3. Press __ACCOUNT LOGIN__ and log into your Madrid account
-4. Press "CONNECT"
+4. Press __CONNECT__
-5. Select "Method" as "GET"
+5. Select __Method" as "GET__
-6. Type /system/sources into the "Path" and press "SEND"
+6. Type /system/sources into the __Path__ and press __SEND__
-7. Find the entry for iHEART Radio (It should list "IHEART" as "sourceName" and copy/paste the contents for the "accountId" found for that entry into the config file field.
+7. Find the entry for iHEART Radio (It should list __IHEART__ as __sourceName__ and copy/paste the contents for the __accountId__ found for that entry into the config file field.

 **To run the Memory Consumption Test:**

 ```
- pytest -vs test_memoryConsumption.py --network-interface <wlan0, eth0> --device <adb device id> --IsMandatoryDataPush=True --test-duration=<# between 1 and 29>
+ pytest -vs test_memoryConsumption.py --network-interface <wlan0, eth0> --device <adb device id> --IsMandatoryDataPush=True --test-duration=<# of minutes between 1 and 29>
 ```
 **System Metrics**:
 **Memory / CPU Capture Details**: